dra5/youtube-transcript-extractor/README.md

 ## 🚀 Deployment (e.g., Streamlit Cloud)

 This app can be easily deployed to platforms like Streamlit Cloud.
-Ensure all necessary files (`app.py`, `requirements.txt`) are pushed to your GitHub repository.
-You will also need to configure your Gemini API key as a secret in your Streamlit Cloud settings.
+Ensure all necessary files (`app.py`, `requirements.txt`, `.gitignore`) are pushed to your GitHub repository.
+You will also need to configure your `GEMINI_API_KEY` as a secret in your Streamlit Cloud settings.

 ## 🤝 Contributing